How to Merge Excel Files in Java Using GroupDocs.Merger: A Developer’s Guide

 License Acquisition Steps

-- Temporary License: Obtain a temporary license if you need more time to evaluate.
+- Temporary License – Obtain a temporary key if you need more evaluation time.

 Setting Up GroupDocs.Merger for Java

-- Install Dependencies: Add the Maven or Gradle dependency into your project configuration file.
+- Install Dependencies – Add the Maven or Gradle snippet above to your

 import com.groupdocs.merger.Merger;